 The Wario franchise is an offshoot of the greater Mario franchise starring Wario, a bigger, fatter doppelganger of Mario with a ravenous appetite for money and treasure.

 Wario eventually came into his own as the star of his own platformer series, Wario Land.
-While the first game played essentially like a Mario game with a few tweaks, the series eventually diverged into a Puzzle Platformer series with a heavy emphasis on exploration.
+While the first game and Virtual Boy installment played essentially like Mario games with a few tweaks, the series eventually diverged into a Puzzle Platformer series with a heavy emphasis on exploration.
 Tying in with Wario's greed, a large focus of the games is getting a better ending by collecting as many coins as possible.

 2003 saw the beginning of the other major branch of the franchise: the WarioWare series.
 In this series, Wario, still greedy as ever, decides to form his own video game company specializing in seconds-long minigames called "microgames."
 In addition to Wario, the series stars a wacky cast of characters who function as Wario's employees, such as disco dancer Jimmy T., Mad Scientist Dr. Crygor, and in-universe Nintendo enthusiast 9-Volt.